psfrolov/psfrolov.github.io/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 {% endhighlight %}

 ### Building Project with Coverity Build Tool
-The next step is to build our project with Coverity Build Tool.
+The next step is to build the project with Coverity Build Tool.
 This means passing your build command to `cov-build.exe`:
 {% highlight batch %}
 cov-build.exe --dir cov-int <build command>